timKraeuter/Coordination-2024/artifacts/python-scripts/README.md

 ## Equivalent UpSet plots

 More information about [UpSet plots](https://upset.app/).
-Follow the same procedure as before but use one of the new commands below to generate UpSet plots:
+Follow the same procedure as before, but use one of the new commands below to generate UpSet plots:

 ### UpSet plot: BCoorLang Linda MontiArc